 After leaving school at sixteen with few qualifications, he attended the local art-college and began working at a large Victorian hospital for adults with learning disabilities where he established an artists studio alongside residents of this closed community.
 He describes this period as being the most formative in his life, where he learned and grew as an artist alongside the people living in the hospital.
 During his time there he undertook an undergraduate degree in Independent Studies and Visual Art at Lancaster University where his research focused on the relationship between creativity, culture the arts and health.
 He is a doctor of philosophy.

 He is currently exploring an extensive and unpublished archive relating to the writer and artist, Denton Welch and is experimenting with found super 8 home cine film, reimagining the unknown narratives of strangers.
-Together with the writer Jenn Ashworth he has been exploring the tricky space between nature writing, the cult of wellbeing, friendship and mortality.
-In spring 2024 her new book exploring elements of this collaboration will be published by Sceptre.

 Addressing social inequities has been central to his thinking and practice, and his work has always had a strong focus on mental health and living well across the life-course, regardless of any diagnoses or labels.